coolya/some-modelix-samples/README.md

 Once done, you need to start all components involved, these are:

-1. **MPS**: Start `MPS 2021.3.2` without any global plugins and open the project in the [mps](../mps) folder.
+1. **MPS**: Start `MPS 2021.2.6` without any global plugins and open the project in the [mps/project-mps-backend](../mps/project-mps-backend) folder.
+   This MPS project stores the model content using MPS persistence.
-   The gradle build process will have downloaded all plugins needed to `mps/build/dependencies`.
+   The gradle build process will have downloaded all plugins needed to `mps/project-mps-backend/build/dependencies` and declare this folder as a global library.
    This includes the `light-model-server` plugin used in this example UC.

 2. **API layer**: The `light-model-server` provides the models from the running MPS instance, simply run in a new terminal (it will be a blocking call):